walkrick/g3-assessment-week-10/README.md

 This assessment is about looking at gifs!
 Sort of.

 Your app will allow users to add to their favorite gifs along with a title.
+The requirements for the assessment are below.

+Don't forget to write tests!

 ## Stories
 **Anonymous user can view about page**